-10.1 To approve the mid-year Treasury Management Report as set out in Appendix A.
+10.1 To consider the mid-year Treasury Management Report as set out in Appendix A and make comments and observations to full Council as the Committee sees fit.

 11. Background papers

 11.1 Treasury Management Strategy Statement 2021/22 - approved by full Council on 22nd February 2021.